fuji-fabric/fuji-fabric.github.io/docs/001-Modules/065-command_toolbox.lore.md

 :::
 :::command
 - Command Syntax: `/lore unset`
-- Document:   Clear all lore in item.
+- Document:   Clear the lore of the item.

 - Can be executed by console: `true`